16 Best Payroll Programs for Accountants in 2026 — Top Picks

 Pricing at a glance: U.S. payroll starts at a $39 monthly base plus a $59 platform fee.
 Global EOR from $599/month; partner pricing available on request.

-Pros for accountants: Automates multi-state compliance; single hub for U.S. + global teams; practical multi-client controls.
+Pros for accountants: Automates multi state compliance; single hub for U.S. and global teams; practical multi client controls.

 Cons for accountants: Limited public detail on QuickBooks/Xero mapping; newer platform; pricing specifics may require a sales call.